-We have audited the financial statements of RNN Group (the 'parent' College) and its subsidiaries (the 'group') for the year ended 31 July 2020 which comprise the Consolidated statement of comprehensive income, the Consolidated and College statement of changes in reserves, the Balance Sheets, the Consolidated Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102; The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of RNN Group (the 'parent corporation') and its subsidiaries (the 'group') for the year ended 31 July 2021, which comprise the Consolidated and College Statement of Comprehensive Income, Consolidated and College Statement of Changes in Reserves, Consolidated and College Balance Sheets, Consolidated Statement of Cash flows and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of the Group's and of the parent College's affairs as at 31 July 2020 and of the Group's deficit of income over expenditure and parent College's deficit of income over expenditure for the year then ended; and - have been prepared in accordance with United Kingdom Generally Accepted Accounting Practice and the Statement of Recommended Practice - Accounting for Further and Higher Education issued in October 2018 and any subsequent amendments.
+- give a true and fair view of the state of the group's and of the parent corporation's affairs as at 31 July 2021 and of the group's deficit of income over expenditure and of the parent corporation's deficit of income over expenditure for the year then ended; and - have been prepared in accordance with United Kingdom Generally Accepted Accounting Practice and the Statement of Recommended Practice: Accounting for Further and Higher Education as issued in October 2018 and any subsequent amendments.